ohinai/mimpy/README.rst

 .. image:: diff_eq.gif

-Diffusion is a "kernel" problem for lots of physical phenomena, like heat and underground fluid flow.
+Because diffusion is a "kernel" for many physical phenomena, mimpy can also solve problems like the heat equation and multi-phase flow through porous media.

 Mimpy is based on the Mimetic Finite Difference method, which allows it to solve over general polyhedral elements.
 That includes hexahedra,